RobbyB97/yt-iframe-python/README.md

 ---

 ### yt.videoResponsive()
 >   Generates a responsive iFrame video.
 Make sure you have the css file imported with the linkResponsive() function.
-You can wrap a bunch of these generates tags in a container and they will resize to fit the layout within that container.
+You can wrap a bunch of these generated tags in a container and the iFrames will resize to fit the layout within that container.

 ``` python
 url = 'https://www.youtube.com/watch?v=UzIQOQGKeyI' # (Required)